March 27, 2025

 Talk & Text Unlimited

-Our Take This plan is a great for seniors who don't want any extra muss and fuss.
-The unlimited minutes plan is $8, which is already an affordable price, but if calling isn't a priority, you can choose lower minutes (100-500), starting at just $5/month.
+Our Take This plan is a great for seniors who don't want any extras.
+The unlimited minutes plan is affordable at $8, but if calling isn't a priority, you can choose fewer minutes (100-500) starting at just $5/month.

 Pros & Cons Pros: